LamChob/CODAI22-Page/index.md

 ## News
- - March 12th 2022: CODAI has been accepted at **Embedded Systems Week 2022**
+ - May 12th 2022: CODAI has been accepted at **Embedded Systems Week 2022**

 ## Overview